tsatria03/CookyCraze/docks/readme.txt

 Location: data/config/tables/prestige.table

-Defines the prestige system settings, stat multipliers, and milestone rewards.
+Defines the prestige system settings and milestone rewards.

 Settings section.

 min_rank
 The minimum rank the player must reach before prestige becomes available.
-The player must also have all active quests completed before they can prestige.

-multiplier
-The additive bonus applied to boosted stats per prestige level.
-Uses additive stacking, so 0.1 means prestige 1 gives a 10 percent bonus, prestige 2 gives 20 percent, prestige 3 gives 30 percent, and so on.
-Keep this value low.
-Setting it to 1 would double your stats at prestige 1 and triple them at prestige 2, which will trivialize the game very quickly.

-boost_autocooky
-Set to true to apply the prestige multiplier bonus to auto cookies, false to leave it unaffected.

-boost_manulcooky
-Set to true to apply the prestige multiplier bonus to manual cookies, false to leave it unaffected.

-boost_coins
-Set to true to apply the prestige multiplier bonus to coins, false to leave it unaffected.

-boost_cookyspeed
-Set to true to apply the prestige multiplier bonus to baking speed, false to leave it unaffected.

 sound
 The sound file to play when the player prestiges.
 Relative to sounds/misc/.